theNewDynamic/oregonsadventurecoast.com/content/adventure/crabbing-clamming-1.md

 No trip to the Adventure Coast is complete without Dungeness crab, and the best crab are always the ones you bring up yourself from the waters of lower Coos Bay.
 Rent or buy a crab ring and try your luck; the payoff will be a fresh crab feast you’ll always remember.
 And you’ll keep coming back for more.

-Here are a few tips we want to share from the {{< link url="https://myodfw.com/articles/how-crab" >}}Oregon Department of Fish and Wildlife{{< /link >}}.
+Here are a few tips we want to share from the [Oregon Department of Fish and Wildlife](https://myodfw.com/articles/how-crab).
 Be sure to read their [instructional flyer How to Crab](https://www.dfw.state.or.us/resources/fishing/docs/CrabbingFlyer.pdf) for important details.

 ![](/img/Pet Friendly Oregon Coast Hotels_blog_695 x 322.png)